RequestNetwork/requestNetwork/packages/data-access/README.md

 ### Cache

 In order to speed up recovery of transactions, data-access has a local cache of topics=>transaction.
 This is the reason why this package should be initialized with `dataAccess.initialize()` before being operational.
+This cache can be persisted in a file using a [Keyv store](https://github.com/lukechilds/keyv#official-storage-adapters).

 ### Synchronization